 Outputs of the preceding meeting

-All output documents of the previous meeting, particularly the meeting report JVET-AJ1000, the Errata report items for VVC, VSEI, HEVC, AVC, and Video CICP JVET-AJ1004, the HEVC extensions and corrections (draft 1) JVET-AJ1006, the White paper on HEVC JVET-AJ1011, the Overview of IT systems used in JVET JVET-AJ1012, the Guidelines for VTM-based software development JVET-AJ2003, the Additions and corrections for VVC version 4 (Draft 10) JVET-AJ2005, the Additional SEI messages for VSEI version 4 (Draft 4) JVET-AJ2006, the Guidelines for NNVC software development JVET-AJ2007, the Reference software for versatile video coding 2nd edition (Draft 2) JVET-AJ2009, the Common test conditions and evaluation procedures for neural network-based video coding technology JVET-AJ2016, the Description of algorithms version 9 and software version 11 in neural network-based video coding (NNVC) JVET-AJ2019, the Film grain synthesis technology for video applications ed.
-2 (Draft 1) JVET-AJ2020, the Verification test plan for VVC multilayer coding (update 5) JVET-AJ2021, the Plan for subjective quality testing of the FGC SEI message (update 4) JVET-AJ2022, the Description of the EE on Neural Network-based Video Coding JVET-AJ2023, the Description of the EE on Enhanced Compression beyond VVC capability JVET-AJ2024, the Algorithm description of Enhanced Compression Model 15 (ECM 15) JVET-AJ2025, the Testing of video coding technology beyond conditions of exploration experiments JVET-AJ2026, the Common test conditions for gaming applications JVET-AJ2027, the Optimization of encoders and receiving systems for machine analysis of coded video content (draft 7) JVET-AJ2030, the Technologies under consideration for future extensions of VSEI (version 6) JVET-AJ2032, the Test conditions and evaluation procedures for generative face video coding JVET-AJ2035, and the Report on subjective quality testing of the FGC SEI message JVET-AJ2037, had been completed and were approved.
+All output documents of the previous meeting, particularly the meeting report JVET-AJ1000, the Errata report items for VVC, VSEI, HEVC, AVC, and Video CICP JVET-AJ1004, the HEVC extensions and corrections (draft 1) JVET-AJ1006, the White paper on HEVC JVET-AJ1011 (not delivered yet by beginning of the 37th meeting), the Overview of IT systems used in JVET JVET-AJ1012, the Guidelines for VTM-based software development JVET-AJ2003, the Additions and corrections for VVC version 4 (Draft 10) JVET-AJ2005, the Additional SEI messages for VSEI version 4 (Draft 4) JVET-AJ2006, the Guidelines for NNVC software development JVET-AJ2007, the Reference software for versatile video coding 2nd edition (Draft 2) JVET-AJ2009, the Common test conditions and evaluation procedures for neural network-based video coding technology JVET-AJ2016, the Description of algorithms version 9 and software version 11 in neural network-based video coding (NNVC) JVET-AJ2019, the Film grain synthesis technology for video applications ed.
+2 (Draft 1) JVET-AJ2020 (not delivered yet by beginning of the 37th meeting), the Verification test plan for VVC multilayer coding (update 5) JVET-AJ2021, the Plan for subjective quality testing of the FGC SEI message (update 4) JVET-AJ2022, the Description of the EE on Neural Network-based Video Coding JVET-AJ2023, the Description of the EE on Enhanced Compression beyond VVC capability JVET-AJ2024, the Algorithm description of Enhanced Compression Model 15 (ECM 15) JVET-AJ2025, the Testing of video coding technology beyond conditions of exploration experiments JVET-AJ2026, the Common test conditions for gaming applications JVET-AJ2027, the Optimization of encoders and receiving systems for machine analysis of coded video content (draft 7) JVET-AJ2030, the Technologies under consideration for future extensions of VSEI (version 6) JVET-AJ2032, the Test conditions and evaluation procedures for generative face video coding JVET-AJ2035, and the Report on subjective quality testing of the FGC SEI message JVET-AJ2037 (not delivered yet by beginning of the 37th meeting), had been completed and those which were available were approved.
 In a few cases, the corresponding WG 5 N-numbered documents had not yet been uploaded, and this was requested to be done as soon as possible.
-The software implementations of VTM version 23.X, ECM version 15.0, and NNVC version 11.0 were also approved.
+The software implementations of VTM version 23.5 and 23.6, ECM version 15.0, and NNVC version 11.0 were also approved.

 Only minor editorial issues were found in the meeting report JVET-AJ1000; no need to produce an update was identified (see section 2.14 for details).